 BIOLOGY 1-2 - (ACADEMIC) - This course will focus on the interrelationships of living things to their environment, structure and functions of cells, genetics and the different kinds of life.
 Laboratory investigations are an integral part of this program, as is an emphasis on the practical applications of biological concepts.
-Refer to Grouping Procedures for course prerequisites.

 BIOLOGY 1-1 (ACCELERATED) - This program investigates plant and animal cell structure and functions; the relationships of cells to tissue, organs, organ systems, and organisms; the similarities and differences among living things; and the interrelationships among humans, the lower organisms, genetics, and the environment.
 Laboratory investigations are an integral part of this course.
-Refer to Grouping Procedures for course prerequisites.

 BIOLOGY (HONORS) - This course is designed for students who are seeking a more rigorous exploration of the essentials of life science.
 The course includes a thorough study of biochemistry, cytology, and microbes.
 Ecological interactions are also discussed.
-Laboratory investigations are an integral part of the course and admission requires departmental approval.
-Refer to Grouping Procedures for course prerequisites.
+Laboratory investigations are an integral part of the course.

 AP BIOLOGY (HONORS) - This college level course involves a rigorous treatment of biology as outlined by the College Entrance Examination Board.
 Students cultivate their understanding of biology through inquiry-based investigations as they explore the following topics: evolution, cellular processes - energy and communication, genetics, information transfer, ecology, and interactions.
 AP BIOLOGY is designed for students pursuing a career in the biological sciences.
 Admission to the course requires an AP application and departmental approval.
-Refer to Grouping Procedures for course prerequisites.
-Every students enrolled in AP BIOLOGY is expected to take the AP Exam in May.
+Every student enrolled in AP BIOLOGY is expected to take the AP Exam in May.
 Priority will be given to Seniors.
+Prerequisite: BIOLOGY

 CHEMISTRY 1-2 (ACADEMIC) - This is a laboratory based course designed to provide students with opportunity to learn, develop, and use important chemistry concepts and skills through the approach of inquiry and problem solving.
 The students will examine the study of matter and its changes by understanding the chemistry that is involved in environmental studies, foods, fuels, synthetic fabrics and medicines.
 Each unit of this course introduces the students to a chemistry-related concern related to their lives and community.
 The students will apply their chemistry knowledge and skills in investigations designed to model those authentic societal issues.
-Refer to Grouping Procedures for course prerequisites.

 CHEMISTRY 1-1 (ACCELERATED) - This laboratory based course embraces student investigations of the state of matter and kinetic theory, atomic structure and bonding.
 It also includes examination of the periodic characteristics of the elements, solutions, acids, bases, salts, organic compounds, oxidation-reduction reactions, chemical equilibrium, and ionization.
 A strong mathematical foundation is required.
-Refer to Grouping Procedures for course prerequisites.

 CHEMISTRY (HONORS) - This is a course designed for students who are seeking a more rigorous exploration of the subject matter.
 Course content includes a study of the structure and state of matter, chemical symbols and formulas, types and rates of reactions, the periodic table, molecular structure and bonding, kinetic theory, gas laws, solutions, acids and bases, and electrochemistry.
 Extensive problem solving and laboratory investigations are an integral part of the course.
-Admission requires departmental approval.
-Refer to Grouping Procedures for course prerequisites.

 AP CHEMISTRY (HONORS) - This college level course involves a rigorous treatment of chemistry as outlined by the College Entrance Examination Board.
 Extensive student investigations encompass chemistry concepts such as atomic and molecular structure, chemical reactions (including oxidation reduction and equilibrium reactions), stoichiometry, thermodynamics and an introduction to organic chemistry.
 Extensive laboratory work is an integral part of this course.
 AP CHEMISTRY is designed for students pursuing a career in the sciences.
 Laboratory exercises and problem-solving activities will be employed.
 Experimental data will be processed using modern computer techniques whenever appropriate.
 Admission to the course requires an AP application and departmental approval.
-Refer to Grouping Procedures for course prerequisites.
 Every student enrolled in AP CHEMISTRY is expected to take the AP exam in May.
 Priority will be given to Seniors.